k-pradeep/Artlogic/readme.rst

 Assumptions
 -----------

-* This project was intended to run Windows machine.
-To make the code in unix machine, pathlib.PureWindowsPath in all files needs to be updated
+* This project was intended to run in Windows machine.
+To make the code run in unix machine, pathlib.PureWindowsPath should be updated
 * This code is intended to process small amount of dataset, therefore the processed rows are stored in memory and later written to csv files.
-In case, larger datasets to be processed then code needs to be improvised.
+In case, larger datasets to be processed then code needs to be improvised
 * The revenue generated across all tasks is in USD.
 As per Google, used 1 GBP = 1.23 USD as conversion rate

 Next Steps